Oddworld: Abe's Oddysee: Release

 The Game Boy port was released as Oddworld Adventures; it was developed by Saffire and published by GT Interactive in 1998.
 The game is a significantly cut-down version of Abe's Oddysee, with only a few similar levels and a condensed plot (Abe starts out as a native Mudokon, so the opening levels in RuptureFarms are absent from this version).

 An emulated version of the PlayStation version was released for the PlayStation 3 via PlayStation Network on October 22, 2009, in North America, on April 15, 2010, in Europe, and on November 13, 2013, in Japan.
 An Onlive version was also released in 2011.
+It was then later released as a PS5 emulation in 2022 in Asia, and then later parts of the world.

 Reception

 Upon its release in 1997, Oddworld: Abe's Oddysee received mostly positive reviews.
 Edge described the game as "a tight 2D platformer that's packed with great innovative touches and some great character design".
 GameSpot called it "the ideal platformer, balancing its action and puzzle elements perfectly to make the game intelligent, engaging, and, best yet, fun".
 Animation World Magazine applauded multiple aspects of the game, saying it "features some of the best graphics and animation we've ever seen" and commenting on the "sophisticated gameplay".
 GamePro gave it a perfect 5.0 out of 5 for graphics and sound and a 4.5 out of 5 for control and funfactor, asserting that it "bursts onto the scene with the kind of unique gameplay and killer graphics that will rocket it straight into the PlayStation hall of fame."
 PC Gamer said that "[the] charming and innovative Oddworld: Abe's Oddysee reminds us that any genre can be revived if you put enough care and creativity into it."

 The graphics struck many reviewers as being excellent.
 PC Zone remarked that "the developers have created an outstanding visual environment for Abe to leap around in."
 However, the imaginative AI and visual designs of the assorted creatures drew more extensive praise.
 GameSpot found the AI "goes a long way towards making you feel as if you're interacting with an actual world and its inhabitants."